Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation: Experimental Evaluation

-In real robot settings, assigning dense rewards is often difficult or infeasible.
 While sparse rewards are simpler to define, they pose an exploration challenge since the robot is unlikely to randomly stumble on a reward state.
 We address this issue by providing demonstrations to the RL agent.
 We ablate the number of demonstrations required to learn efficiently on the simulated pick and place task in Figure~\ref{fig:abalation_demo}.
 We find that while the agent fails entirely with zero demonstrations, it is able to start learning the task with just one demonstration.
 While more demonstrations improve learning efficiency and reduce the variance of the policy, ten demonstrations suffice to learn quickly.
+We then evaluate the effectiveness of the 10 demonstrations by comparing our method to training behavior cloning.
+As shown in Figure~\ref{fig:main_res_bp}, the 10 demonstrations are not enough to learn an effective policy.